-- (a) Employees engaged in recreation centres or community services will not be entitled to weekend penalty rates for ordinary hours worked on Saturday or Sunday between the hours of 5.00 am and 10.00 pm. - (b) All other weekend hours for such employees will be paid according to clause 22.2(a)22.2.
+- (a) Employees engaged in recreation centres or community services will not be entitled to weekend penalty rates for ordinary hours worked on Saturday or Sunday between the hours of 5.00 am and 10.00 pm. - (b) All other weekend hours for such employees will be paid according to clause 22.2.